ivangeevo/self-sustainable/## Features.md

 ## Working:

++ Re-balances loot for all worldgen chests to be more fair (no easy loot).

++ Modified burn time for most items.
+Logs are the primary fuel source.

 * Minimises the saturation that the player spawns with.
 * Removes full saturation healing, & difficulty based healing.